starryalley/Anduril2/README.md

 Use `9C` to switch between smooth and discrete ramp style.
 Not being used often by me so make it harder to reach.

+## When it's time to change battery, blink red in standby/lockout mode

+When voltage is <3.4V, the original off/lockout AUX mode will not activate.
+Instead, the AUX red LED will blink.
+Original idea from reddit user [connorkmiec93](https://www.reddit.com/user/connorkmiec93/) at this [post](https://www.reddit.com/r/flashlight/comments/mpj36p/im_doing_a_d4v2_with_anduril_2_giveaway/).

+The blinking is in a pattern called breathing (although it's only low/high mode in AUX LED) so it's less distracting to the original blinking and one can tell the difference to the normal blinking in RED mode.

+## Fireplace mode (in Candle mode)

+2 additional wobble styles: fireplace_slow and fireplace_fast.
+Use 3H to cycle through all 3 wobble styles.
+This is a saved configuration.

+In candle wobble style (default/stock) we can additional use 7C to toggle if we want to use aux led to assist in tint mixing.
+Red or yellow aux LED will light up along with the wobbling light.

 # Configuration changes

 - Smooth floor level set to 1 (lowest but unstable moonlight)